microsoft/pxt-adafruit/docs/projects/cartoon-network/enchiridion.md

 ### Step 2: Create color patterns

-To play the game, we’ll flash different color patterns onto the Circuit Playground Express.
+To play the game, we’ll flash different color patterns onto the @boardname@.
 One of these color patterns will match the magic gem colors on the Enchiridion.

 The first thing we need to do is check that we are still playing the game.